DialectGen: Benchmarking and Improving Dialect Robustness in Multimodal Generation: Experiments

 For each individual text prompt $p^s$ or $p^d$, we generate $n$ images under different random seeds for text-to-image generative models, or uniformly sample $n$ frames in a video for text-to-video generative models.
 Therefore, for each SAE Prompt / Dialect Prompt pair $p = (p^s,\ p^d) \in \mathcal{P}$, we can calculate its SAE and Dialect performance as follows:

 Note that when calculating dialect performance, we align the SAE Prompt $p^s$ with multimodal output generated from the corresponding Dialect Prompt, \textit{i.e.}, $\mathcal{G}(p^d)$.
 This is feasible given that the paired prompts are synonymous, as verified by dialect speaker annotators in \Cref{subsec:Dataset_filtering}.
-Based on this, we can compute the dialect-induced performance drop of $\mathcal{G}(\cdot)$ for each prompt pair $p$:
+Based on this, we can compute the dialect-induced performance drop of $\mathcal{G}(\cdot)$ for each prompt pair $p$ before averaging $Drop(p,\ \mathcal{G})$ for all $p$ in $\mathcal{P}$ to obtain $Drop(\mathcal{P},\ \mathcal{G})$.